 The narrative addressing ECQ's must follow the format provided at http://www.opm.gov/ses/recruitment/ecq.asp

-Narrative statements may not exceed a total of 10 pages for ECQ's; TQ's may not exceed a total of three (4) pages.
+Narrative statements may not exceed a total of 10 pages for ECQ's; TQ's may not exceed a total of four (4) pages.

 1. Demonstrated ability and professional experience directing a complex, international program that includes policies and programs, treaties, and foreign travel of federal employees.